colyseus/discord-embedded-app-sdk/README.md

 ## Project Structure

-The frontend and backend are separated into two different projects.
+This repository contains the front-end and back-end are separated into two different projects.

-- `client/` - Contains the frontend, which uses Pixi.js
+- `client/` - Has the frontend project, using Pixi.js and Vite
-- `server/` - Contains the backend, which uses Colyseus
+- `server/` - Has the backend project, using Colyseus (Node.js)

 ---